studyathome-internationally/rehabilitationstechnik/docs/en/chapter9.md

    The first goal is _to restore or improve an impaired function_.
    This approach applies with incapacities/skill deficits.
    With an assistive device the functional restriction (disability) is compensated (producing activity), for example by a hearing aid.
-   This concept is represented in <<fig:personal-assistive-tools>> a), where the “H” stands for the helping tool.
+   This concept is represented in <<fig:personal-assistive-tools>> a), where the “A” stands for the assistive tool.
 2. Goal of Assistive Technology – Communal Approach With this approach the _effects of impairment are overcome_ without any restoration or improvement of the function itself.
    This approach applies to the handicap.